reactjs/id.react.dev/src/content/learn/creating-a-react-app.md

 ---
-title: Creating a React App
+title: Membuat aplikasi React
 ---

 <Intro>

-If you want to build a new app or website with React, we recommend starting with a framework.
+Jika Anda ingin membuat aplikasi baru atau situs web baru dengan menggunakan React, kami merekomendasikan Anda untuk memulai dari *framework*.

 </Intro>

 If your app has constraints not well-served by existing frameworks, you prefer to build your own framework, or you just want to learn the basics of a React app, you can [build a React app from scratch](/learn/build-a-react-app-from-scratch).

-## Full-stack frameworks {/*full-stack-frameworks*/}
+## *Framework full-stack* {/*full-stack-frameworks*/}

 These recommended frameworks support all the features you need to deploy and scale your app in production.
 They have integrated the latest React features and take advantage of React’s architecture.